 Transactional analysis became the next psychological movement to bring the idea of a ‘child inside’ to attention.
 An offshoot of psychoanalysis developed in the 1950s, it sees the way we act around others as coming from one of three ‘ego states’ namely child-like, parent-like, or adult-like.

 By the 1970s, several forms of ‘inner child’ concepts were being used, both by self-help writers and by the 12-Step movement and the evolution of codependency concepts.

-Does all therapy involve the inner child?
+Does all therapy involve this concept?